-Label Description - File names which contain special characters (non ASCII) are encoded.
+Label Description Encoding of packed file names File names which contain special characters (non ASCII) are encoded.
 In the drop-down list, you choose the right encoding, so filenames are decoded properly.
-Overwrite existing files If this checkbox is checked, the existing file is overwritten by a new one, if both of them are stored in the same path in the sandbox and both of them have the same name. and files If this option is enabled, all files which are missing in uploaded ZIP file, but they exist in destination sandbox, will be deleted.
+Overwrite existing files If this checkbox is checked, the existing file is overwritten by a new one, if both of them are stored in the same path in the sandbox and both of them have the same name.
+Delete folders and files missing in uploaded zip file If this option is enabled, all files which are missing in uploaded ZIP file, but they exist in destination sandbox, will be deleted.
 This option might cause a loss of data, so the user must have the May delete files missing in uploaded ZIP (p.
-131) permission to enable it.
+132) permission to enable it.